canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 One alternative to abstract the creation of `CreditCard` objects is to use an object mother.

 **An object mother is a factory method or property holding a ready-to-use input object.
-Each test changes this object to match the scenario under test**.
+Each test changes properties of an object mother to match the scenario under test**.

 For our example, we can create a `CreditCard` property with valid defaults and tweak it inside each test.

-Our tests with an object mother for credit cards will look like this.
-Notice the `CreditCard` property in our test class and how we update its values from test to test.
+Our tests with an object mother for credit cards will look like this,

 ```csharp
 [TestClass]